SŪKKHIST BUDDHISM

 The Third Truth is the release from Dukkha, the development of Sukkha, freedom from Karma.

-It's karma, the repetitions, which are the problem, they're not running smoothly.
+It's karma, the repetitions, which are the problem.

 And we don't want to wait till it's out of control, when the wheels are already racing downhill.
 It is not just craving we need to 'renounce'; it's the first repetition, it's the first little want, the first attraction, which we need to watch out for.
 Before the wheels even start turning.

-So how do we stop all purposeful wanting, always thinking about what we want or don't want?
+So how do we stop all purposeful wanting, how do we stop always thinking about what we want or don't want?

-The simplest and most direct way to be, without any new desire repetition even starting, is with panoramic sensing.
+The simplest and most direct way to be and do – without any new desire even starting to occur, is with panoramic sensing.

 With pure panoramic sensing as vulnerable animals use it, it is not possible to start thinking or wanting.